 - Another considerable advantage is advanced calculating and data analysis options.
 OLAP is heavily used for data analysis and BI purposes, which incentivizes vendors to improve the computational power of their tools constantly.
 MDX is a powerful instrument that offers numerous options for data extraction and analytics.

 - Data representation is another important advantage of using OLAP for analytics.
 Not only multidimensional data structure is convenient for the human brain to visualize and comprehend, but also it offers an opportunity to rotate the data and analyze it from different perspectives.
 The cube structure provides an option to not only analyze actual data but also create what-if scenarios for business modeling using write-back partitions of the cube.

 - Besides, it has a relatively flat learning curve.
 Created for business analysts rather than engineers, it allows end users to operate easily comprehensible business terms.
 The help of database and IT specialists is rarely required for designing and creating OLAP reports.

-When designed and used appropriately, OLAP has hardly any disadvantages.
+When designed and used appropriately, Online analytical processing system has hardly any disadvantages.
 However, this technology has a number of limitations that prevent it from being used in certain situations.

-- Another disadvantage is that OLAP can’t process a large number of queries.
+- Another disadvantage is that the system can’t process a large number of queries.
 It was designed to process a small number of queries that are more complex in nature and will perform poorly when required to execute multiple queries.

 - One more disadvantage is that it is impossible to update data in the cubes often.
 Again, as the data in the cubes is aggregated and pre-computed, the update process will take a considerable amount of time.
 OLAP works with a large amount of historical data that is not supposed to be frequently updated.
 If you need to process a lot of current data it will not perform well.